Hytidel/hytidel.github.io/_pages/teaching.md

 {% include base_path %}

 As a **self-media content creator**, I maintain an educational channel on Bilibili ([Hytidel](https://space.bilibili.com/382329676)) with **10k+** subscribers.
-Although I am **not** a lecturer or processor, I enjoy synthesizing my knowledge and **creating online courses** to disseminate insights.
+Although I am **not** a lecturer or professor, I enjoy synthesizing my knowledge and **creating online courses** to disseminate insights.
 I am honored that, these courses have garnered significant viewership (**1M+**), and **genuinely helped numerous students**.

 **Open Courses:**